DevExpress/devextreme-documentation/api-reference/_hidden/GridBaseColumn/lookup/calculateCellValue.md

 Returns value of a lookup item whose identifier equals the `id`.

 ##### param(rowData): Object
 Identifier of a lookup item to locate.
-Should be equal to a value from the lookup's valueExpr field.
+Should be equal to the valueExpr field's value.

 ##### return: any
 Lookup item value. `undefined` if not located.
-Corresponds to a value from the lookup's displayExpr field.
+Corresponds to the displayExpr field's value.

 ---
 <!-- Description goes here -->